 The sweet snack is popular throughout Commonwealth nations and the USA, but Perth is also treated to French twists on the sweet snack

-Patisseries typically don't dabble with hot cross buns but Jean-Claude is a delightful exception.
-The French aren't known for super-sized portions and their baked goods are no different but these petite buns manage to satisfy, particularly when the airy dough is warm, soaking up butter like a satisfied sponge, where none of the best elements of a hot cross bun - the sweetness of the currants and raisins, colouring of the cinnamon streaks or stickiness of the smooth glaze coating - are over the top.
-Order 6 for $9.50 online.
-Chez Jean-Claude Patisserie is open weekdays 6am - 6pm and Sat 7.30am - 1.30pm.
+The airy dough is warm, soaking up butter like a satisfied sponge.
+Each of the best elements of a hot cross bun - the sweetness of the currants and raisins, colouring of the cinnamon streaks, and the stickiness of the smooth glaze coating, are perfectly balanced.

-Occasionally the bakers at Abhi will dabble with a rotated X or a smiley face to mark their creations but during Easter, their hot cross buns return to convention with a thick traditional cross emblazoned over a smooth hot cross bun.
+Occasionally the bakers at Abhi will dabble with a rotated X or a smiley face to mark their creations.
+But during Easter, their hot cross buns return to tradition with a thick, straight cross emblazoned over a smooth hot cross bun.

 Using a sweet brioche bun, he's resisted the urge to add chocolate, balancing the sweetness of the firm dough with a colourful helping of in-house orange peel, finished with aromatic cardamom and nutmeg.